dotnet/sign/docs/Deployment.md

 # VM configuration

 Use IIS on Server 2016.
 Under the App Pool advanced settings, Set the App Pool CLR version to `No Managed Code` and "Load User Profile" to `true`.
 Edit your `appsettings.json` accordingly as per the above table.
 You can put the `appsettings.json` file in the `~/App_Data` directory and the application will pick it up.
 You'll need to install the .NET Core as described here: https://docs.microsoft.com/en-us/aspnet/core/publishing/iis.

+# Tips

+## Azure AD / Global Admin

+Due to the way permissions and consent works in Azure AD, a Global Admin is required to be involved in the setup in some form.
+If this is not possible, there's an alternative: create a new Azure AD environment just for this.
+Azure AD itself is free for these scenarios.

+Here are the instructions for creating a new Azure AD Tenant: https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-howto-tenant

+Once you have the tenant, make sure you have a local user who configured as a Global Admin.
+You'll need to login with that account to the Azure Portal to create a new Azure Subscription (Pay as you go).
+When you create a new subscription, it'll be attached to the Azure AD instance you're signed in with by default.

+Once configured, you can use the "Add Guest User" button to add your existing Azure AD/Microsoft accounts and use those to sign in to the Sign Service Admin UI (I would add them as a global admin to your tenant).

+It is critical that the Azure subscription and resources (Key Vaults) reside in the same tenant that the application is, since the application needs to create users and authenticate to the Key Vault using that directory.